Scaling AppSec With AI: How Autonomous GitHub Agents Enhance Bright Agent

 Someone has to determine:

-1. which workload is running the application
+1. Which workload is running the application

-2. whether the service is externally exposed
+2. Whether the service is externally exposed

-3. what environment it belongs to
+3. What environment it belongs to

-4. how it relates to other cloud assets
+4. How it relates to other cloud assets

 In small environments this process is manageable.
 In large organizations running dozens of services across cloud platforms, it quickly becomes slow and repetitive.